Legion Pulse vs Pre Kaged… Pre Kaged vs Legion Pulse… which pre-workout will give you bigger pumps, more energy, and sharper focus?

 Our team finds out!

-If flavor is most important to you, then you’ll want to go with Legion Pulse.
-I found it to taste a little better (personal preference), and it also offer 12 flavors compared to 7 flavor options of Pre Kaged.
+If the flavor is most important to you, then you’ll want to go with Legion Pulse.
+I found it to taste a little better than the competitor (personal preference).
+Legion Pulse also offers 12 flavors compared to 7 flavored versions of Pre Kaged.

-That said, both pre-workouts have easily mixability and don’t leave any artificial aftertaste in the mouth – which makes complete sense since they’re 100% natural pre-workouts!
+That said, both pre-workouts dissolve easily and don’t leave any artificial aftertaste in the mouth, which is good!

 Legion Pulse vs Pre Kaged – How do They Work?

 Both products have the dosage of 1-2 scoops with a big glass of water.
 We recommend not going 2 scoops with Legion Pulse though, as even just 1 scoop has 350mg of caffeine, which is already a risky dosage!